-With all of the above in mind, then, it’s important to understand if your cockapoo is more like her cocker spaniel parents, it is likely to have a coat that is straight, soft, fine and long and one that will shed regularly and require a lot of brushing and combing from one day to the next, and you may even need to consider hiring a professional groomer.
+With all of the above in mind, then, it’s essential to understand if your cockapoo is more like her cocker spaniel parents, it is likely to have a coat that is straight, soft, fine and long and one that will shed regularly and require a lot of brushing and combing from one day to the next, and you may even need to consider hiring a professional groomer.

-However, if it is more like its poodle parent, it will have curly, thick hair that does not shed very often, but still needs brushing and combing and even the attentions of a professional groomer.
+However, if it is more like its poodle parent, it will have curly, thick hair that does not shed very often but still needs brushing and combing and even the attention of a professional groomer.

 The good news is that a cockapoo puppy coat will still be reasonably easy to groom and look after, regardless of whether they are more like a poodle or spaniel.
 You only need to adopt a routine of brushing for 10 minutes around four to five times a week.
-It may be worth investing in a slicker brush, a pin brush and a metal comb, though you may find you don’t use them much during the first 6 months.
+It may be worth investing in a slicker brush, a pin brush and a metal comb, though you may find you don’t use them much during the first six months.

-By the time your cockapoo is about 8 months old, its coat will start to change.
-A coat that was once relatively easy to brush and comb, will start to matt and take a lot more effort to work through.
+When your cockapoo is about eight months old, its coat will change.
+A coat that was once relatively easy to brush and comb will start to matt and take a lot more effort to work through.
 This is because your dog is moulting its puppy fur to enable its adult coat to grow.

 A lot of what approach is best when brushing your cockapoo will come down to the type of coat they have.
 Again, this depends on whether your dog is more spaniel or poodle.

 Choosing the Best Cockapoo Grooming Tools

-Obviously, choosing the best cockapoo brush for the coat type is vital, but you need more than just one brush if you want to groom your cockapoo properly.
-Below we have outlined the different kinds of dog brush for cockapoo you will find as well as a list of all the cockapoo grooming tools you should invest in to take the best care possible of your new dog’s hair.
+Choosing the best cockapoo brush for the coat type is vital, but you need more than just one brush to groom your cockapoo properly.
+Below we have outlined the different kinds of dog brush for cockapoo you will find and a list of all the cockapoo grooming tools you should invest in to take the best care possible of your new dog’s hair.